dev-sathya17/QuickFix-frontend/README.md

 The project uses the following dependencies:

 - `axios`: Promise-based HTTP client for API calls.
-- `dnd-kit`: Drag-and-drop toolkit for creating kanban boards.
+- `@reduxjs/toolkit`: Redux toolkit to manage state globally.
 - `formik`: Form library for React.
-- `html2pdf`: Convert HTML to PDF for report downloading.
+- `firebase`: Firebase integration for OAuth.
 - `react-icons`: Collection of popular icons.
 - `react-router-dom`: Declarative routing for React.
 - `yup`: Schema validation for forms.
 - `recharts`: Library for building charts.
+- `react-dotenv`: To declare and access environment variables in the application.
+- `redux-persist`: To persist redux state after reloading.
+- `socket.io-client`: To connect to web-sockets.

 ## Components